aws-samples/amazon-sagemaker-generativeai/0_model_customization_recipes/README.md

 # Adaptation method (choose one)
 use_peft: true                # For LoRA (set to false for full FT)
+load_in_4bit: true.           # Set to true/false to load and enable 4-bit quant
 lora_target_modules: "all-linear"
 lora_r: 8
 lora_alpha: 16